METEResearch/Roberta_Fine_Tuning_Sentiment_Analysis/README.md

 Welcome to our RoBERTa Sentiment Analysis project!
 In this repository, we explore the world of Natural Language Processing (NLP) by fine-tuning a RoBERTa Transformer for sentiment analysis.

-## Our Team

-Our team, consisting of BOUSSOU Walid, HINDA Abdeljebar, ASTIGHFAR Ismail, KAIS Zakaria, and AYAD Mounir, excited to share our journey with you.

 ## About RoBERTa